UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 designed for the purpose -- or just ask your coding agent to!

 To follow this guide, you will need to know how to run Python scripts and have API access to an LLM provider.
-We will be using the DREAM Lab’s AI gateway as our LLM provider, but other model providers should also work.
+We will be using [DREAM Lab’s AI gateway](https://dreamlab.ucsb.edu/guides/ai-gateway.html) as our LLM provider, but other model providers should also work.

 ## Using LLMs through APIs